vsharpsignal/Profitable-Sports-Betting-Math/README.md

 ## GLOSSARY:

 #Calibration:<br>
-Agreement between a bettor’s degree of confidence/certainty/probability and their empirical win proportion/ win frequency.
+Agreement between a bettor’s degree of confidence/certainty/probability and their empirical win proportion/ win frequency. <br>
 #Value:<br>
-A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds.
+A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds. <br>
 #Handicap:<br>
 The believed probability of a bet.
-Handicapping is the process of finding that probability.
+Handicapping is the process of finding that probability.<br>
 #robability:<br>
 Number between 0 and 1 that corresponds to a bettor's degree of certainty in one outcome or another.
 #Empirical Win Proportion:<br>